Facts about Gina Lollobrigida

 Gina Lollobrigida Biography

-In later years, Gina Lollobrigida became both a sculptor and a photojournalist and published several books of photography.
+In later years, Gina Lollobrigida became both an accomplished sculptor and a photojournalist and published several books of photography.

 Gina Lollobrigida announced in October of 2006 that she would marry Spanish businessman Javier Rigau y Rafols; he was age 45 and La Lollo was 79 at the time, and they had been dating since 1984.
 However, they called off the wedding that December… Gina Lollobrigida was married once previously, to Yugoslavian doctor Milko Skofic, from 1949 until their divorce in 1971.
 They had one son, Milko Jr., born in 1957… Gina Lollobrigida took third place in the Miss Italy pageant of 1947… She made a rare American TV appearance on Falcon Crest in 1981.